sarah-taylor-1991/telegram-mini-app/README.md

 This project contains the following scripts:

 - `dev`.
 Runs the application in development mode.
+- `dev:debug`.
+Runs the application in development mode with debug information enabled.
 - `dev:https`.
 Runs the application in development mode using locally created valid SSL-certificates.
+- `dev:https:debug`.
+Runs the application in development mode with HTTPS and debug information enabled.
 - `build`.
 Builds the application for production.
+- `build:debug`.
+Builds the application for production with debug information enabled.
 - `lint`.
 Runs [eslint](https://eslint.org/) to ensure the code quality meets the required standards.
 - `deploy`.
 Deploys the application to GitHub Pages.